SpongeBob Valentine Box (With Printable Template)

 The crafting spree has begun!
-Every year I go a little overboard with Valentine’s Day box ideas, from this unicorn valentine’s box to a Minions valentine’s box.
+Every year I go a little overboard with Valentine’s Day box ideas, and have made everything from a Unicorn Valentine Box to a Minions valentine’s box.

-Scroll to the end of this post to see my entire list of Valentine’s Day Boxes
+Want to see all of my 20+ Valentine Boxes?
+Scroll to the end of this post to see the entire list.

 SpongeBob Valentine Box